maxhenkentech/LegalTechOps-CustomPCFComponents/README.md

 - Test color combinations for accessibility compliance

 #### Use Cases
-- Enhanced choice fields with visual indicators
+- **Enhanced choice fields** with visual indicators
-- Status dropdowns with color-coded options
+- **Status dropdowns** with color-coded options
-- Priority selectors with clear visual hierarchy
+- **Priority selectors** with clear visual hierarchy

----
+- **Category selection** with branded colors
+- **Multi-language forms** with consistent iconography
+- **Accessible forms** with improved visual cues

 ### 💡 Advanced Icon Features

 #### Using External Value for Icons
 When **Use external value for icon** is enabled, the component will attempt to load a Fluent UI icon based on the string value stored in the `External Value` field of each individual Choice (OptionSet) metadata.
+This allows you to have different icons for every single option in your dropdown.

 ![How to set External Value](Screenshots/Advanced%20Dropdown/externalValue.png)

-> [!WARNING]
+> [!CAUTION]
-> **Implications of Repurposing External Value:**
+> **Architectural Implications of Using the External Value Field:**
+> Repurposing the `External Value` field for UI presentation (icon names) is a convenient shortcut, but it carries significant architectural trade-offs:
-> - **Metadata Intent**: The `External Value` field is typically intended for integration with external systems (e.g., ERP codes).
-Using it for icon names repurposes this field exclusively for UI presentation.
+> - **Metadata Pollution**: The `External Value` field is semantically intended for integration codes (e.g., ERP IDs, API keys).
+Using it for icons mixes UI logic with data integration logic.
-> - **Maintenance**: If you later need to use this field for its original purpose, you will lose the per-choice icon functionality.
+> - **Potential Breaking Changes**: If another system or integration (e.g., Power Automate, Logic Apps, or an external API) relies on this field for its original purpose, setting it to a Fluent UI icon name will break those integrations.
-> - **Consistency**: If a choice has an empty `External Value`, it will fall back to the default icon specified in the properties.

----
-- Category selection with branded colors
-- Multi-language forms with consistent iconography
-- Accessible forms with improved visual cues
+> - **Single Purpose**: You can only use the External Value field for *one* thing.
+If you need it for an ERP code, you cannot use it for icons.
+> - **Maintenance**: Choice metadata is managed globally in Dataverse.
+Changing an icon requires a metadata update, not just a configuration change in the App.

+#### Direct Web API Fetch
+*Technical Note: Unlike standard PCF controls that use the filtered client-side metadata, this component performs a direct OData fetch to the Dataverse Web API to retrieve the "External Value" property, which is normally hidden by the Power Apps runtime to optimize performance.*

 ---